"Health wise I am feeling great. I am a big supporter of trials - it allows new treatments and drugs to be brought in.”

 More about this trial

 Prostate cancer sometimes grows very slowly and doesn’t get big enough to cause any symptoms.
 So some men don’t need treatment straight away.
-They have regular check ups, including blood tests and scans of the prostate.
+They have regular checks, including blood tests and scans of the prostate instead.
 This is called active surveillance.
-If there are signs that the cancer is growing, they then have treatment.
+If there are signs that the cancer is growing, they may then have treatment.

-When this trial was done, there was no treatment available to try and stop the cancer growing during active surveillance.
+When this trial was done, there was no treatment option available to try and slow down or stop the cancer growing during active surveillance.

-Researchers wanted to find out if this could slow down the growth of prostate cancer in men having active surveillance.
-And if so, reduce the need for men to have treatment in the future.
+Researchers wanted to find out if apalutamide could slow down the growth of prostate cancer in men having active surveillance.
+And whether this could reduce the need for major (radical) treatment to cure their cancer in the future.
+Radical treatment can have serious long term side effects.

-First the trial team wanted to run a small feasibility trial, to see if it would be possible to run a larger trial.
+First the trial team wanted to run a small feasibility trial, to see if it was worth running a larger trial.

 The main aims of this trial were to find out:

-- whether apalutamide could reduce the size of the prostate cancer (measured on MRI scans)
+- whether a 3 month course of apalutamide could reduce the size of the cancer within the prostate

-- whether it would be possible to run a larger trial
+- whether it was worth running a larger trial

 Summary of results

-This trial was for men who had early stage prostate cancer and didn’t need standard treatment.
+This trial was for men who had early stage prostate cancer and had decided not to have treatment straight away.
 They were having regular checks to see if their cancer had changed.
 This would help the doctors decide whether they needed treatment or not.
 It is called active surveillance.

 The research team asked men if they’d like to join the trial, and about 4 out of 10 men (40%) said they would.
 Of the 11 men who agreed to join, 9 completed the treatment as part of the trial.

-They also looked at the scans about 18 months after treatment.
-The average size of the prostate cancer was still about 20% smaller than it was before treatment.
+They also looked at the scans 12 and 18 months after treatment.
+They found that 18 months after treatment, the average size of the cancer was still 20% smaller than it was before treatment.

 Side effects and quality of life